 Enjoy a real taste of traditional sailing with a two day cruise to Brixham or Anstey’s Cove on the magnificent Pilgrim of Brixham.

-The following morning, enjoy the sights and sounds of the River Dart or the Babbacombe/Teign coastline, then enjoy a delicious breakfast on board, before sailing homeward to Brixham.
+The following morning, enjoy the sights and sounds of the River Dart or the Babbacombe/Teign coastline, then enjoy a delicious breakfast on board, before sailing back to Brixham.

 |Voyage||Set Sail||Days||Cost p/p|

 Pilgrim of Brixham, built in 1895, is a traditional gaff rigged ketch that is one of a handful of remaining wooden sailing trawlers that were built in Brixham.
 Pilgrim and her iconic red sails were once part of a large fishing fleet operating out of Brixham, which used to be the principal fishing port in the country.
 Her survival is testament to her quality, with many similar Victorian fishing vessels having a life span of less than 20 years – and the main reason for her survival is thanks to funding from the Heritage Lottery Fund, the South Devon Coastal Local Action Group and many individual donors and volunteers.

 After spending many years under different owners in Scandinavia, in 1999 she was brought home from Denmark back to Brixham.
 After significant restoration work, a few mishaps along the way and a hefty dose of community spirit, Pilgrim was returned to her former glory above decks, and brought up to modern standards below.